empsp/xmlslurper/README.md

 ## Overview

 The basic premise is to facilitate xml file parsing by combining XPath/GPath similar data search with event based stream processing.
-XMLSlurper utilizes SAX/StAX parsers to perform bulk of the operations, therefore one must expect events to occur in sequential order.
-Data retrieved is wrapped into org.xs4j.XMLNode and exposed via org.xs4j.listener.NodeListener functional interface (can be used in Java 1.8 Lambda expressions).
+XMLSlurper utilizes SAX parser to perform bulk of the operations.
+Event appearance will align with what SAX supports, data will be provided in similar ordered fashion.
+XMLSlurper wraps acquired information into a convienent XMLNode which is available through NodeListener functional interface (compatible with Java 1.8 Lambda expressions).
 The library has been compiled against Java 1.6, hence can be used in legacy code.

 ## Download